rbisewski/lclusterd/README.md

 instances.

 Consider reading the *Basic Usage Instructions* at a minimum to get the hang of using this job scheduler.
+To get a deeper understanding about how this program was made, read the *Program Implementation Design* section.

 Note that while this is a work in progress, it does somewhat partially work.

 # Requirements